maria-noaptes/BookJournal/README.md

 >This request returns all the entries in the database.

 * **GET** http://\<host\>:\<port\>/books\<id\>
->With the id provided as path variable you can also make a filtering of the results.
+>With the id provided as a path variable you can also make a filtering of the results.
 >
 * **DEL** http://\<host\>:\<port\>/books\<id\>
  >It deletes an entry according to the id given.